 Check Chrome extensions

 Go to Window > Extensions.
-Look for anything that looks abnormal (PDF converters, etc.), and remove them.
+Look for anything abnormal (PDF converters, etc.), and remove them.
 Also, double-check to make sure their homepage and default search engine are Google, DuckDuckGo, or Yahoo.
 A lot of rogue extensions install their own search function as a way to make revenue.
 If your family is complaining about Chrome pop-ups at the dinner table, it’s likely due to extensions, so make it part of your Thanksgiving tech support.

 Check for macOS malware